adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 These are all very important metrics to collect but they're obviously very low level metrics.

-There's an additional higher level of metrics that can be collected, application metrics.
+There's an additional, higher level of metrics that can be collected; application metrics.
 These could be things like:

 - number of x processed (where x is an important function of the application)